aaikedw/fada-import-specs/FADA-database-changes.md

 - marine (isMarine)
 - lentic
 - lotic
-- exotic
-- body_mass (bodyMass)
-- parasitic (Parasitic)
+- parasitic (Parasitic) - as text field (no further processing)
 - aquatic_wd (Aquatic/water dependent)
 - aquatic_wd_subcategory (Aquatic/water dependent-subcategory)

-For these fields, the import tool should process a variety of input as booleans e.g. Y, y, T, 1, x / N, n, F, 0, -
+For these fields, the import tool should process a variety of input as booleans e.g. Y, y, T, 1, x / N, n, F, 0, -.
+Note that we decided not to add the fields _exotic_ and _body_mass (bodyMass)_ to the database.

 ### 2.4 Faunistic regions and other geographic region data
 The following information, which can be provided through respectively the FADA-templates and the Darwin Core-Archive format are currently not stored in the FADA-database.
 The regions table will need to be adapted to store the information in these fields.